apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 If, however, you would like to use storage connected via some other technology, such as FiberChannel, you must set up the SR yourself.
 To do so, perform the following steps.
-If you have your hosts in a XenServer pool, perform the steps on the master node.
+If you have your hosts in a XenServer pool, perform the steps on the primary node.
 If you are working with a single XenServer which is not part of a cluster, perform the steps on that XenServer.